zzzzliu/MultiThreadDemos/README.md

 pool-1-thread-37 end
 SampleThread end!
 ```
-As previously discussed, the `SampleThread` starts first but ends last.
+As we can see, the `SampleThread` starts first but ends last.
 Besides, the `number of execution` is always guaranteed to be larger or equal to the `thread number`, this is because the `CachedThreadPool` helps us create/save/reuse threads dynamically.

 ## deadLock
 3 accounts trying to transfer money to each other.
 However, this process will create a loop, i.e. A -> B -> C -> A. Since each trasfer thread has to get the lock of both `in` account and `out` account, the loop will cause dead lock.